apache/sedona/docs/community/publication.md

 **"GeoSparkViz: A Scalable Geospatial Data Visualization Framework in the Apache Spark Ecosystem"** is the full research paper that talks about map visualization system in GeoSpark.
 Please cite this paper if your work mentions GeoSpark visualization system.

 **"Building A Microscopic Road Network Traffic Simulator in Apache Spark"** is the full research paper that talks about the traffic simulator in GeoSpark.
 Please cite this paper if your work mentions GeoSparkSim traffic simulator.

+## Third-party evaluation

+GeoSpark were evaluated by papers published on database top venues.
+It is worth noting that we do not have any collaboration with the authors.

+* SIGMOD 2020 paper ["Architecting a Query Compiler for Spatial Workloads"](https://dl.acm.org/doi/abs/10.1145/3318464.3389701) Ruby Y. Tahboub, Tiark  Rompf (Purdue University).
+> In Figure 16a, GeoSpark distance join query runs around 7x - 9x faster than Simba, a spatial extension on Spark, on 1 - 24 core machines.
+* PVLDB 2018 paper ["How Good Are Modern Spatial Analytics Systems?"](http://www.vldb.org/pvldb/vol11/p1661-pandey.pdf) Varun Pandey, Andreas Kipf, Thomas Neumann, Alfons Kemper (Technical University of Munich), quoted as follows:
+> GeoSpark comes close to a complete spatial analytics system.
+It also exhibits the best performance in most cases.

 ## Full publications
 ### GeoSpark Ecosystem